tartley/ldnpydojo/trunk/README.txt

-Woger the wibbly wobbly wombat.
+﻿Woger the wibbly wobbly wombat.

 Woger woves owanges, so catch them before the hit the ground.